cdsinge/chrome-simple-block-sites/README.txt

 List of websites to disable in the options menu (right-click on extension in toolbar), anything listed (and their superstrings) will not be visitable (minor exemptions).

-Files in zip for Chrome extension: background.js, manifest.json, options.js, options.html
+Files in zip for Chrome extension: background.js, manifest.json, options.js, options.html, images folder